joe6302413/APS/README.md

 # APS
-python module and scripts for APS
+python module and scripts for APS04 from KP technology

 package requirements
 1. numpy